eblot/pyftdi/_sources/troubleshooting.rst.txt

 The system may already be using the device.

-* On macOS: starting with Mavericks (10.9+), OS X ships with a native FTDI driver that preempts access to the FTDI device.
+* On macOS: starting with 10.9 "*Mavericks*", macOS ships with a native FTDI kernel extension that preempts access to the FTDI device.

-  The driver can be unloaded this way:
+  Up to 10.13 "*High Sierra*", this driver can be unloaded this way:

   .. code-block:: shell